By Sandi Gohn

 The Home Depot Foundation donated paint, counterspace, rugs and some furniture for the space.
 A few months later, in November 2019, Team Depot and veteran volunteers installed new floating floors to add to the lounge’s warm ambiance.

 “This is a great respite for them to come in and relax and know that the USO is here for them,” said Navy.
 Lt.
 Comm.
 Michael Becker, according to a USO Hawaii Facebook post.

 The center features classic USO amenities like snacks, to-go meals, comfy chairs, televisions, board games and other entertainment items to make the long hours of waiting pass a little quicker.
 The location also features free Wi-Fi, which was unavailable in the building until the USO location opened in 2019.
-This free connectivity has also been quite popular with the MEPS active-duty staff who are responsible for cleaning the unmanned USO.
+This free connectivity has also been quite popular with the MEPS active-duty staff who are responsible for managing the upkeep of the unmanned USO.

 “It’s like a night and day difference over there for them,” Tolliver said.

-Although there aren’t permanent USO staffers at this location, Tolliver and her staff, who are based out of a different USO center on base, make a point to spend time interacting with family members and recruits at MEPS every week during re-stocking trips.
+Although there are no permanent USO employees at this location, Tolliver and her staff, who are based out of a different USO center on base, make a point to spend time interacting with family members and recruits at MEPS every week during re-stocking trips.